rakshahn/DataViz-Viva-Examiner/README.md

 # DataViz Viva Examiner

 A Flask-based web application designed to act as a **Viva Examiner for Data Visualization concepts**.
-The project provides a simple login interface and a chat-style UI where users can interact with the system.
+The project provides a simple login interface and a chat-style UI where users can interact with the system for a viva simulation.

 ---